 Determine Evaluation Criteria

 Customize the criteria you decide to use in evaluating your projects to your needs and situation.
-But if your goal is to return to growth and profitability quicker in a horrible economy, I recommend prioritizing projects that grow sales and profitability with your target (best) customers.
+But if your goal is to return to growth and profitability, I recommend prioritizing projects that grow sales and profitability with your target (best) customers.
 Criteria I recommend are:

-• Purpose: For me, this should be weighted very heavily.
-How well does this project serve or business purpose or mission?
+- Purpose: This should be weighted very heavily.
+How well does this project serve your business purpose or mission?
 Is this one of the best ways we can service that purpose/mission?

-• ROI Distribution: How soon will you realize gains on the project?
+- ROI Distribution: How soon will you realize gains on the project?
 Does the distribution of return occur at the end of the project?
 ROI is essential, but the timing of the payoff is also a factor.
-Too many projects that take a while to realize benefits may not be the best choice in this environment.
+Too many projects that take a while to realize benefits may not be the best choice.

-• Leverage Existing Resource Capacity: Big investments are most likely not an option right now.
-So how does this project leverage current resources and strengths?
+- Leverage Existing Resource Capacity: Big investments may not always be the best option.
+How does this project leverage current resources and strengths?

-• Weighting: Not all the criteria have to be weighted equally in your evaluation, so I’ve included an option for a weighting factor in the Project Assessment Tool to make it easy for you to customize.
+- Weighting: Not all the criteria have to be weighted equally in your evaluation, so I've included an option for a weighting factor in the Project Assessment Tool to make it easy to customize.

 Assess

-Please don’t asses in a vacuum!
+Please don't assess in a vacuum!
 Using the evaluation criteria, evaluate each initiative as a cross-functional team.
-You’ll get better insights, particularly regarding “easy of execution” and “leverage existing resource capacity.”
+You'll get better insights, particularly regarding “ease of execution” and “leverage existing resource capacity.”
 The quality of your assessment will depend on the diversity of the perspectives represented.

 Once you've evaluated the projects, select the best 3 to 5 initiatives, and now you've got your “Focus Few!”